RevenueHunt/docs/docs/how-to-guides/copy-the-quiz-from-one-store-to-another.md

 ![Export Quiz Step](/images/how to copy the quiz step 1 v2.gif)

+!!! tip

-*Tip: To prevent loss, save the export quiz code in a text file.*
+    To prevent loss, save the export quiz code in a text file.

 ## Step 2: Log in to the Other Store